 This kit includes all the Supreme court accepted and easy to complete forms required to obtain a grant of probate in Western Australia.

 Probate kit - Word templates - easy to edit, simple to complete fields with instructions.
 All the forms that you need for a simple application for probate.
-Also includes Affidavit of plight and condition.
+Also includes Affidavit to deal with common issues and template letter.

 Step-by-Step Instruction Guide - PDF Booklet - simple to follow, with completed examples.

 The information guide contained in the kit covers some of the following issues: